 Swimming is a great form of cardiovascular exercise for your dog.

-Experts say that 1 minute of swimming is equivalent for 4 minutes of running for your dog.
-Note that this only applies to swimming, and not to just playing fetch in the water.
+Experts say that 1 minute of swimming is equivalent to 4 minutes of running for your dog.
+Note that this only applies to swimming and not to just playing fetch in the water.

 Lower Impact Exercise

 Just like humans, dogs can feel the strain of running on concrete and hard surfaces.